Terrarium Substrate: A Hands-on Guide (+ Best Soil Mixes)

 • Will eventually break down (but we’re talking a seriously long time).

-• Many sources are unsustainable.
+• Some sources are unsustainable.

 3. Aquarium Soil